NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 The Buddy exists partly to reduce the burden of deciding what to do next.

+The Buddy MUST always take into account the world information and constraints specified in the Scenario Package, when it addresses the Player.

 The Buddy MAY:

 - identify relevant possibilities;